Miao-Cloud/CourseWork2020-21/Programming Tutorials/Health Counter.md

 Rename each heart to: heart1 heart2 heart3.
 This is to make it easier to differentiate between the 3.

 2. Now to test the code after it is complete, there will be a health increasing zone and decreasing zone.

-..*Drag in the object which will increase and decrease the life count.
+Drag in the object which will increase and decrease the life count.
 Increase on the left.
 Decrease on the right.

-..*Drag in a simple player.
+Drag in a simple player.
 Player will be inbetween the increase and decrease objects.

-..*Give all the increase and decrease objects a box collider which activates on trigger.
+Give all the increase and decrease objects a box collider which activates on trigger.

-..*Give the player object a rigidbody, set the gravity to 0 and collision detection to continous.
+Give the player object a rigidbody, set the gravity to 0 and collision detection to continous.
 This is so the object doesn't fall and is always looking for colliders.

 3. Give the health increase object a script called HeartScript.
-Once the script is open, delete anything inside the public class {} and replace it with the following:
-..*  void OnTriggerEnter2D (Collider2D col)
+Once the script is open, delete anything inside the public class {} and replace it with the following: void OnTriggerEnter2D (Collider2D col)
     {
             GameControlScript.health += 1;
     }